muratk5n/thirdwave/en/tweets/2020/week41.md

 recently started to talk about some traditionally left issues (this is how far, and low the Dems had fallen, their abandoned ideas were picked up by others) is pretty big anti-abortion guy right?
-Well, but his religion, Presbyterianism, is not strictly anti-abortion.
+Well, but his religion, Episcopalian, is not strictly anti-abortion.
 In fact none of them are!
 This guy is the only one!
 He jokes about it.. and the rest of the joke goes, there is only one other Presb, a woman who is that way, and he is married to her.
 Now forget one side